Cricket Explained Founder with one of the students while on tour to UK 🇬🇧 in 2019.

 The only question that wasn’t asked, was the question itselfHrishikesh Puranik

 I always thought, What was wrong with me?
 I had the technique, skills & physique.
 So what was it that held me back?
 Through out my time in India wanting to make it big, i showed great promise but never really got going.
-Trying to get in the Mumbai state team, then Maharashtra cricket team and then the Cricket i played in England for 4 years.
+Trying to get in the Mumbai state team, then Maharashtra cricket team.
 If you want to play for your state team, you need to be consistent with your performances.
 One hundred then the other one after 10 innings doesn’t help.
 Upon reflection i realized that my problem was in my head.
 It was psychological and nothing to do with technique & skills.
 My emotions were not letting me perform to the best of my ability.

 Its easy for me to say that was the only thing i was struggling at but Cricket is 70% mental and the rest 30% is skill based so when you’re struggling at 70% part of the game you will never get the desired results.